upbound/docs/content/mcp/gitops.md

 This configuration turns off Argo CD auto pruning, preventing the deletion of Crossplane resources.

 Next, configure the resource inclusions and exclusions.
-By default, Argo CD attempts to enumerate some Kubernetes resource types that don't exist in a managed control plane.
-You must update these rules so Argo CD can sync correctly.
+By default, Argo CD attempts to discover some Kubernetes resource types that don't exist in a managed control plane.
+You must update these rules so Argo CD can sync.
 Add a {{<hover label="node-exclusion" line="7">}}resource exclusion for `nodes`{{</hover>}} to the data section as below:

 ```bash {label="argoCM"}
 apiVersion: v1